 Don’t worry, if you are not a foster parent or don’t work within the child welfare system, there are plenty of ways to connect with and support our youth.
 There are often numerous volunteer or mentorship opportunities at local organizations.
 Even less formal, try connecting with youth in your community or church who need direction and/or positive role models to prepare them for the immediate path forward.
 Help them as they study for college entry tests, adapt to college life, apply for jobs, prepare for job interviews, or open lines of credit and banking accounts.
 Sometimes just spending time with someone and/or their family can be beneficial for youth, so they can see a healthy family and learn what it is like to build healthy relationships.

 All of this is to say youth need supportive, consistent, and compassionate adults to meet them where they are (emotionally and psychologically) and guide them to a path forward, living independently and responsibly.
 We have learned a lot since the relaunch of the Crossnore YIL program – the future of our youth keeps us motivated to fill the gaps and to grow healthy futures.
+These practical ways to to help youth aging out of foster care can help you get involved too.

 If you have questions or want to learn more about Youth Independent Living, visit www.crossnore.org/yil.